- Brainstorming session

 In the Spotlight

-The National Managers' Community, in partnership with the School, is pleased to present the second session in the 2014–2015 Forum Series, Leadership for the Future.
-The session will be held on December 8, 2014, in Montréal, Quebec City and Bathurst with the three cities connected in virtual dialogue on the topic of Health and Wellness in the Workplace.
+The National Managers' Community, in partnership with the Canada School of Public Service, is pleased to present the third session in the 2014–2015 Forum Series, Leadership for the Future.
+The session will be held on January 14, 2015 in Winnipeg, Regina, Brandon and Saskatoon engaged in a virtual dialogue on the topic of Health and Wellness in the Workplace.
 More information and registration link coming soon!